davidtrussler/david-trussler-net_react_SSR/README.md

 - installs dependencies
 - updates babel config
 - creates functions folder and transpiles App.js into it
-- copy package.json into functions
+- copies package.json into functions
+- creates the client/server directory structure